 Do not record over an mp3 mix.
 Do not record as an mp3.
 Keep the quality at least as WAV 44.1 kHz 24 bit to avoid your groove being killed by the file format.
 Poor quality audio and bad groove is no way to stand out from the masses.
 Not at least in any positive way.

 Thank you very much for letting me share this important tip with you.
 From the bottom of my heart I hope this will help you avoid the use of an mp3.
 During my years as a professional audio engineer I have found this and many other cool tips which you can learn on my blog.

 If this post was helpful, please share it on social media.
 This way you will help your friends to benefit from this information too.

 I cannot wait to reply your questions and comments so please do leave them below.
-You can contact me privately here.
-I share special sound tips and offers that I do not share on this blog, only with my inner circle.
-You too can be in my inner circle by clicking here.
+To reserve a full analog tape recording session with me at Astia-studio click here.
 Thank you very much and all the very best!